demirermustafa/Quartz.Extensions.Microsoft.DependencyInjection/README.md

 ## Quartz.Extensions.Microsoft.DependencyInjection

-Dependency injection extensions Quartz
+Dependency injection extensions for Quartz.
+It allows to inject a job easily in a standart way.
+Jobs are registered in **Startup.ConfigureServices** by using **AddJob** extension method as in the below configuration sample.

 ## Installation
 >  Install-Package Quartz.Extensions.Microsoft.DependencyInjection

-## Configuration
+## Sample Configuration
 To register a quartz job, use the AddJob method as follows.
+And then, cron expression should be set.
-Multiple jobs are easily injected in fluent way as in the coding conventions that used at NetCore.
+Multiple jobs are easily injected in fluent syntax as in the coding conventions that used at NetCore.

 ```csharp
  public class Startup